BorysMaciuch/goalsorganizer/README.md

-# Goals organizer
+# GoalsOrganizer

+GoalsOrganizer is gamified web app that helps with tracking your daily/weekly/monthly etc. goals.
+For each daily goal completed user will receive points, which will bring them closer to completing long term goals.
+There is no deployed version yet.

+## Technologies

+App is built with MERN stack, TypeScript and styled-components.

 ## TODO

-- styling of every component
-- adding fonts
-- fix editing action point event/route
-- add hot-relod
+- add editing goal name route
-- add debounce on typing
+- add Dashboard, DailyGoals, 404 pages
 - add authorization
+- add types to backend
-- add homepage
+- add Context API / Redux
-- add 404 page
+- add Typography compontent for styling text
+- change Modal component to handle different functions, depending on which function we want to run on Submit onclick event
-- add security layer on requests
+- add form validation to Form components
-- deploy
+- add Spinner component